last-genius/UCU_Rust_Course/README.md

 * [Roguelike Book](https://bfnightly.bracketproductions.com/rustbook/) - A nice intro to Rust through a simple game (also uses ECS!)
 * [Learn Rust With Entirely Too Many Linked Lists](https://rust-unofficial.github.io/too-many-lists/) - A head-on Rust book that does not fear difficult Rust memory stuff and implements a bunch of linked lists (which are their own thing with Rust's ownership system).
+* [The Little Book of Rust Macros](https://danielkeep.github.io/tlborm/book/index.html) - A nice little collection of practical lessons on Rust macros.

 #### Intermediate References